uhuang/bootcamp-prep/workshops/11-higher-order-functions-ii/03-partial/README.md

 ### Partial

-Write a function, partial, that accepts a function and an argument.
+Write a function, partial, that accepts a callback  and one argument (let's call it 'arg a').
 Partial should return a new function.
-When invoked, the new functions will call the original function, passing the original argument as the first argument to the original function.
-The new function should return the value returned by the original function.
+When invoked, the new function will:
+    - Accept its own argument (let's call it 'arg b')
+    - Call the callback, passing in 'arg a' as the first argument and 'arg b' as the second argument
+    - Return the value returned by the callback

 ```javascript